open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/exceptions.md

 ### Escaped exceptions

-An exception is considered to have escaped (aka left) the scope of a span, if that span is ended while the exception is still "in flight".
+An exception is considered to have escaped (or left) the scope of a span, if that span is ended while the exception is still "in flight".

 While it is usually not possible to determine whether some exception thrown